martinvonz/jj/README.md

 ### The log command, "revsets", and aliases

 You're probably familiar with `git log`.
-Jujutsu has the very similar functionality in its `jj log` command.
+Jujutsu has very similar functionality in its `jj log` command.
 It produces hundreds of lines of output, so let's pipe its output into `head`:
 ```shell script
 $ jj log | head
 @ 192b456b024b f39aeb1a0200 martinvonz@google.com 2021-05-23 23:10:27.000 -07:00